pixbi/style-guidelines/nodejs.md

   often necessary).
 * *Prefer pure functions*.
 Corollary to avoiding global states.
-Functions which produce effect as output (e.g. `Math.random`) are fine, just not side-effects (e.g. `this.a = 1`).
+Functions which produce effect as output (e.g. `Math.random`) are fine, just not side-effects (e.g. `this.a = this.b + 2`).
 * *Avoid prototypes*.
+At least in the traditional object-oriented programming sense of properties and methods.
 Corollary to preferring pure functions.
-Object-oriented programming is necessary only when programming in an environment without access to closure and a strong type system (if inheritance is needed).
+  Object-oriented programming is necessary only when programming in an environment without access to closure or a strong type system.
+Prototypes should only be used for data types.
 * *Prefer module pattern*.
 Corollary to avoiding prototypes.
 The module pattern is superior to the prototype/object patterns because states are enclosed lexically via closure rather than dynamically.
 * *Prefer simple modules*.
 Corollary to preferring using module patterns.
-When you have a module that creates sub-modules inside it, it may be a sign of troubles to come.
+When you have a module that creates sub-modules inside it, the module may be too big.
-* *Avoid `new` and `this`*. `new` and `this` are used in combination with prototypes.
-Using `new` is fine as it defines a new type (though in a weak type system that JavaScript offers), but *never* attach methods as it makes reasoning about the program harder via a dynamic scope.
 * *ALWAYS use semicolons*.
 Never rely on automatic semicolon insertion.
 It will break your mind.
 * *Always name your function*.
-Static functions are preferred over anonymous functions, even if you need to do this: `exports.doSomething = function doSomething () {}`
+Static functions are preferred over anonymous functions, even if you need to do this: `exports.doSomething = function doSomething () {}`.
 * *NEVER use `arguments`*.
 Engines can't optimize it, nor can you easily reason about a function using it.
 You should really be using an array instead of variadic parameters.